Ascentul/Ascentul/docs/DEV_SEED_CONCURRENCY.md

      * - Use Convex action with external mutex service
      * - Redesign to make seed operations idempotent (insert-or-ignore pattern) */
+    // IMPORTANT: If you ever need to call this from public-facing endpoints or
+    // from multiple sources, implement the Redis distributed lock or idempotency
+    // token approaches documented in DEV_SEED_CONCURRENCY.md immediately.

     // Safety: Check for seed lock to prevent concurrent/duplicate runs
     // This provides additional protection beyond the template count check